 Managing ash dieback at Croft Castle

 Fears that the fungal disease ash dieback will spread quickly through our heavily wooded estate have been confirmed.
-Contractors will start work to fell the most infected trees in Fishpool Valley at the beginning of February which means that this whole area will be completely closed from Monday 3 to Friday 28 February.
+Work began in February 2020 to fell the most infected trees and will continue this November.
+This means the whole area will be closed from Monday 2 November to Friday 12 February 2021.
 These trees will eventually pose a threat to public safety if left to stand, as the disease allows rot to take hold from the inside and means that limbs, boughs and even whole trees are susceptible to falling onto public footpaths.

 The level of ash dieback in Fishpool Valley is severe, which is similar to many places in Herefordshire and throughout the country.
 This means we need to fell and remove many infected trees for safety reasons.
 There’s a potential risk to visitors if the badly infected trees next to the footpaths shed limbs and boughs, or even fall as they “die back”.
 Once the tree is infected, the disease is usually fatal.
 It’s very sad for our wonderful ash trees to be infected in this way, but we have to act quickly to guarantee public, staff and contractor safety.

-Fishpool Valley will be closed while we undertake this felling work, from Monday 3 to Friday 28 February.
-The rest of the parkland will remain open as normal while this area is closed, including the ancient tree walk, the Croft Ambrey walk, the Pokehouse Wood walk and the mini-castle play area next to the tea-room.
+Fishpool Valley will be closed while we undertake this felling work, from Monday 2 November 2020 to Friday 12 February 2021.
+The rest of the parkland will remain open on weekends while this area is closed, including the ancient tree walk, the Croft Ambrey walk and the Pokehouse Wood walk; please head to our What's On page to book your tickets before you visit.

 Ash dieback, or ‘chalara’ is an Asian fungal disease which spread to the British countryside from imported trees carrying the infection six years ago.
 The progress of the disease is rapid, since the fungal spores can be carried by the wind for many miles.
 We don’t yet know what the full impact of the disease will be in Britain but it seems likely to affect up to 95% of our ash trees.